Color in Graphic Design

 Color Comes From the Sun

 The energy that the Sun creates radiates outward onto Earth.
 All this energy is made up of many different sizes of waves.
-All of these different waves, or radiation, make up what we call the electromagnetic spectrum.
-The electromagnetic spectrum is all the different wavelengths combined.
+All of these waves, or forms of radiation, make up what we call the electromagnetic spectrum.
+The electromagnetic spectrum is the range of wavelengths.

 Human eyes can see a small portion of the waves in the electromagnetic spectrum.
 This small portion is referred to as visible light.
 This is where our colors come from.

-Color is simply receptor cells in our eyes detecting certain wavelengths of radiation from the Sun.
+Color is simply the way receptor cells in our eyes detect certain wavelengths of light from the Sun.

 Color Wheel

 Warm colors are the reds, oranges, and yellows.
-These colors tend to move forward and pop off a page.
+These colors tend to move forward and pop off the page.

 Cool colors do the opposite.
 The blues, greens, and violets tend to recede and move to the background.